suneecat/readability_assessment/README.md

 Additional texts may be added in the sample_engl_textsa directory.
 Each text file should be named sequentially, starting with s023_ then s024_ etc.

+The sample texts have been arbitrarily chosen, but are meant to represent varieties in the english language.
+The names are descriptive of the texts.
+Here are the text names:
+s001_st_john.txt
+s002_US_Constitution.txt
+s003_Hamlet.txt
+s004_Lincoln_Gettysburg.txt
+s005_Python_sec5doc.txt
+s006_Ada_Limon_Sharks_in_the_Rivers.txt
+s007_Feynman_room_at_the_bottom.txt
+s008_Hawking_BHofT.txt
+s009_Covey_7habits.txt
+s010_Klara_and_the_Sun.txt
+s011_BGates_Avoid_Climate_Disaster.txt
+s012_BDylan_Murder_Most_Foul.txt
+s013_Britannica_Pyth_Thm.txt
+s014_ToniM_bluest_eye.txt
+s015_Frankenstein.txt
+s016_Emma_G.txt
+s017_Steinem.txt
+s018_Rowling.txt
+s019_ZSmith.txt
+s020_MayaA.txt
+s021_HLammar_pat.txt
+s022_BDylan_Murder_Most_Foul_fixed_punctuation.txt

+All measures have a positive pairwise correlation, except for fle, which has negative correlations.
+This is explained as follws.
+The fle measure gives the highest score to its most readable text.
+The other measures give the highest score to the least readable text.
+The scores of these other measure values can be thought of as the grade level needed to understand the text.
+For example, a score of 20 by ari would mean you need 20 years of schooling, a PhD, to understand the text.

+Punctuation has a significant impact on the readability measures.
+Text s012 has very little punctuation and scores as almost unreadable.
+Text s022 is the same as s012 but with punctuation added and corrected.
+It scores as very readable.